 22 - August 3

 Residence Hall Counselors supervise the Michigan Math and Science Scholars participants during the non-academic hours of the program.
 This is a residential position based in a university residence hall.
 You will organize, facilitate, and execute group social activities in the evening hours every weekday and on the weekends.

-You will participate in field trips and chaperone students on group outings (MMSS will pay for your admission fees while doing so!).
+You will participate in field trips and chaperone students on group outings (MMSS will pay for your admission fees).
 Most importantly, you will provide guidance to students, serving as a positive role model at all times for participants.

 While not required, ideal and preferred applicants will have previous relevant experience, understand the Ann Arbor area, be familiar with the University of Michigan, and be able to serve as positive role models for student participants.
 All applicants will undergo a background check.

 Prior experience working with minors